mohammadrizwan002/credit_card_fraud_detection/README.md

 🌐 Web App (Streamlit)
 1. Open terminal or command prompt.
-2. Navigate to the `streamlit_app` directory:
+2. Navigate to the `streamlit_app` directory
-3.Run the Streamlit app: streamlit run app.py
+3.Run the Streamlit app: streamlit run app.py,
-4.The app will open in your browser (usually at http://localhost:8501)
+4.The app will open in your browser (usually at http://localhost:8501).

-5.Enter 30 feature values to check if the transaction is fraudulent cd streamlit_app
+5.Enter 30 feature values to check if the transaction is fraudulent cd streamlit_app.

 🧑‍💻 Author
 V Mohammad Rizwan